dominictarr/semver-ftw/README.md

 This is the safest solution.
 It will almost never break.

-This can still break if dependencies of your dependencies are using ~ or ^.
+This can still break if dependencies of your dependencies are specified using `~` or `^` or `1.4.x`.

+The resulting `node_modules` can be different given the day it will be run.

+To ultimately solve this, you can [either commit your node_modules or use npm shrinkwrap](https://docs.npmjs.com/misc/faq#should-i-check-my-node-modules-folder-into-git).